esphome/esphome-docs/components/sensor/adc.rst

 .. note::

-    On the ESP8266, the voltage range is 0 to 1.0V - so to measure any higher voltage you need to scale the voltage down using, for example, a voltage divider circuit.
+    This component uses the voltage at the chip pin.
+On the ESP8266, the voltage range is 0 to 1.0V.
+Development boards such as the NodeMCU include a voltage divider circuit such that a voltage range at the board pin of 0 to 3.2V translates to a voltage range at the chip pin of 0 to 1.0V.
+To measure any higher voltage, you need to scale the voltage down using, for example, a voltage divider circuit.

 .. _adc-esp32_attenuation: